work injury

-Danger of Working in the Oilfield Industry
+How Dangerous Working in the Oilfield Industry Can Be

 Why are the Oilfields so Dangerous?